 There are two items prepared in advance.
 One is the yeast-based sourdough starter, which must be babied for ever and ever.
 The other is “The White Powder” which you add to as needed.

 The starter is the soul of these cakes.
 It's also the hardest ingredient to make or find.
-Although the best thing to do is get a “branch” form someone else's starter, it's possible to make your own from scratch.
+Although the best thing to do is get a “branch” from someone else's starter, it's possible to make your own from scratch.

 Sourdough Starter Warning!: Clean all dribbles immediately!
 This stuff can double as cement.
 If you let it dry before wiping it up, it'll take you about thirty times longer to get it off with a chisel.
 Do not let starter come in contact with the lid that it is stored in or you may have to go to the shop for your drill to save what's trapped inside.